 We know this is a new operating system that will take some getting used to, so we've created a few pointers to help you get started.

 How do I get to Start?

-Press the Windows key or select the Windows Start button on the lower left-hand corner of the screen.
-Selecting it will open Start where you can launch apps.
+Tap the Start button on the lower left-hand corner of the screen.
+Tapping it will open Start where you can launch apps.

 How do I see all of my apps?